2021 Best Maternity & Nursing Bras Review

 Here are a few of my other favorite nursing clothing items:

 - Kindred Braverly Clara Criss Cross Nursing Top: This silky soft infinity cardigan fits that wrap/drape category I mentioned above, but it doesn’t look like a nursing top, which I appreciated.
 It could be dressed up or down and the easy access openings made discreet breastfeeding easy, while the flowy, wrap design flattered my postpartum body.
 Perfect for layering with the Simply Sublime Nursing Tank.
 During the warmer Fall months, I also lived in the Amelia Nursing & Maternity Pajamas Short Set, which thanks to the pull-down top design, made nursing a cinch.
 Super soft, too, and no elastic bands going all the way around your chest (unlike most other pajamas).
-Use the code REVEL20 for 20% off at Kindred Bravely, valid through April 30, 2019!
+Get 20% off all Kindred Bravely products when you shop HERE!

 - Cake Maternity Gelato Padded Cotton Nursing Tank: Speaking of handy clip-down nursing tanks, two of my favorites came from eco-friendly Cake Maternity.
 I loved this padded one for providing a bit more shape and support (and nipple coverage, let’s be honest!), plus it has side rouching for postpartum tummies AND it is Oeko-Tex® Standard 100 certified.
 For something a bit less structured, I loved their super stretchy Toffee Shaping Seamless Nursing Tank, too.
 Use the code CAKERR19 for 15% off Cake Maternity, valid through April 30, 2019!

-- Belabumbum Starlit Nursing Pajama Set + Robe: This was hands-down my favorite nursing pajama set of the bunch–I just loved how soft everything was and how comfy, yet supportive and flattering the nursing tank was thanks to the underbust pull-up nursing access and the lace trim details and empire waist, on both the robe and the tank.
+: This was hands-down my favorite nursing pajama set of the bunch–I just loved how soft everything was and how comfy, yet supportive and flattering the nursing tank was thanks to the underbust pull-up nursing access and the lace trim details and empire waist, on both the robe and the tank.
 They even have a matching set for baby!
 And tons of other color/pattern options.
-I’ve also been a huge fan of their Nightdress (I have it in Kyoto) and love the deep button placket that makes breastfeeding easy.

 - Motherhood Maternity: I also relied on this maternity and beyond mainstay for some nursing items.
 Some favorites included their Side Access Hooded Nursing Hoodie (it’s got thumbholes and zips down the sides for easy nursing!) and their Pull Over Tulip Hem Nursing Shirt.